JSMassmann/jsmassmann.github.io/index.md

 - Recursion theory, and its infinitary generalizations.
 - Infinite game theory.

 I am currently learning about determinacy, descriptive set theory, saturated ideals, and their connections to inner models with large cardinals.
-I also want to understand fine structure theory for inner models at a much higher level than I do currently.
+I also want to understand fine structure theory for inner models, and forcing (especially forcing axioms and generic ultrapowers) at a much higher level than I do currently - right now I'm enthusiastic but don't know much beyond the basics.

 ## My research papers